 Presidential papers and artifacts have been preserved in Presidential Libraries since the 1930s, when the United States government took responsibility to make them available to the American people.
 In Theodore Roosevelt’s time, such papers were considered the President’s personal property.
 As a result, his letters, diaries, photographs, and other media are scattered across the globe.
 It has been difficult, if not impossible, for scholars and citizens to immerse themselves in the whole Roosevelt.

 Over the past decade the Theodore Roosevelt Center at Dickinson State University in western North Dakota has pursued the bold mission of digitizing and archiving all of TR’s letters, diaries, photographs, political cartoons, audio and video recordings, and other media.
-The digital library at www.theodorerooseveltcenter.org now contains nearly 40,000 Roosevelt items, freely available and fully searchable on any Internet-capable device.
+The digital library at www.theodorerooseveltcenter.org now contains more than 50,000 Roosevelt items, freely available and fully searchable on any Internet-capable device.
 It is the largest collection of primary source materials - and growing.